Types Of Burglar Alarms

 Are quotations free?
 What if I feel I need a site survey?

 Quotations are free.
 A site survey for a domestic alarm is often not required for standard houses.
-For one off houses that are complex in design or are seeking to incorporate access control or CCTV, a survey may be required.
+For one off houses that are complex in design or are seeking to incorporate access control (door entry systems) or CCTV, a survey may be required.

 How long do I have to wait for an installation?